America West Express: Services

 America West Express operated all of its fleet in a single coach class configuration.
 However, the CRJ-700s and CRJ-900s did offer dual class service at one point with separate first and coach class cabins.
-This was dual class service was then subsequently dropped when it was determined that customers were not willing to pay extra for limited first class amenities on these short flights.
+This dual class service was then subsequently dropped when it was determined that customers were not willing to pay extra for limited first class amenities on these short flights.
 Increasing the number of coach seats thus resulted in increased revenue.

 Identifying codes

 Since these were code share flights, the America West Airlines codes were used for customer purposes.
 HPX indicates America West Express flights.
-However, the flights were actually operated under the Mesa Airlines codes.
+However, the flights were actually operated under the Mesa Airlines and Chatauqua Airlines codes, depending on the operating airline.